marcusca10/GenericScimConnector/README.md

 #### Postman instructions
 1. Download the [Postman client](https://www.getpostman.com/downloads/).
-2. Import the Postman collection [here](https://aka.ms/ProvisioningPostman).
+2. Import the Postman collection by copying the link [here](https://aka.ms/ProvisioningPostman) and pasting it into Postman as shown below:

     ![Postman](Screenshots/Postman.png)